diogok/je-dns/README.md

 # Just Enought DNS

-This library implements just enought DNS to work with mDNS (Multicast DNS, resolving ``local` names) and DNS-SD (DNS Service discovery, finding services on your network).
+This library implements just enought DNS to work with mDNS (Multicast DNS, resolving `local` names) and DNS-SD (DNS Service discovery, finding services on your network).

+It has a Client and a Server.

 For usage see the [documentation](https://diogok.github.io/je-dns) or the binaries at [src/bin](src/bin).